-GreatExpectationsOperator, you need to import it in your DAG.
-You may also need to import the
+GreatExpectationsOperator, you need to import it into your DAG.
+Depending on how you're using the operator, you might need to import the

-BatchRequest classes as well, depending on how you're using the operator.
+BatchRequest classes.
 To import the Great Expectations provider and config and batch classes in a given DAG, add the following line to the top of the DAG file in your

 from great_expectations_provider.operators.great_expectations import GreatExpectationsOperator

 To use the operator in the DAG, define an instance of the

 GreatExpectationsOperator class and assign it to a variable.
 In the following example, two different instances of the operator are defined to complete two different steps in a data quality check workflow:

 After you define your work with operators, you define a relationship to specify the order that your DAG completes the work.
 For example, adding the following code to your DAG ensures that your

 name pass task has to complete before your

 The operator has several optional parameters, but it always requires a